-It is overly easy to expose a service or storage to the internet without even knowing or understanding how.
+It is overly easy to expose a service or storage device to the internet without knowing or understanding how.
 Understanding common mistakes before the organization’s environment becomes too large will only assist with building a solid foundation for future projects.

 Scope for AWS Penetration Testing

 When it comes to penetration testing of an AWS-hosted implementation, the end goal is very similar to any other type of pen test: identify weaknesses, how these weaknesses can be exploited, and the impact of exploitation.

 However, AWS penetration testing is more nuanced than a typical network, application, or other penetration tests.
 To start, there are explicit allowed lists and disallowed lists from AWS on what can be tested regarding services, infrastructure, and other components.
 Any good consultancy firm or vendor will be able to walk your organization through what is allowed and not allowed to be tested.

 When it comes to AWS security testing, simply performing external scanning and manual testing is not enough.
 A full review of the environment should be in scope and required, which includes internal and external testing, and configuration reviews.